redxdev/SoftBodies/README.md

 # Soft Bodies

 Simple soft body/rigid body interaction.
 The cloth is actually a set of springs rather than cloth.
 Some code is based on Chris Hecker's 3d sample code.
+Created for the Advanced Game Physics course within the Interactive Games and Media department at the Rochester Institute of Technology.

 # Building